 Sara E. Walker, M.D., a specialist in rheumatology, studies the chronic inflammatory autoimmune disease systemic lupus erythematosus (SLE), commonly known as lupus.
 Her investigations have found a link between certain hormones and lupus, a disease nine times more common in women than in men.
-Dr. Walker is the immediate past president of the American College of Physicians-American Society of Internal Medicine (ACP-ASIM).
+Dr. Walker is a past president of the American College of Physicians-American Society of Internal Medicine (ACP-ASIM).

 Born in 1939 in the east Texas town of Navasota, Sara Walker grew up twenty miles down the road in Hempstead.
 Called Six-shooter Junction through the early decades of the 20th century for the violent settlement of local disputes, Hempstead by the 1940s was a settled commercial town of 1,500 on the Southern Pacific railroad line, its economy sustained by produce shipping, truck hauling, and the nearby Raccoon Bend oilfield.

 Sara Walker's father, Dr. Sidney Columbus Walker, practiced medicine in Hempstead for decades.
 Inspired by him, she studied pre-med at the University of Texas, Austin, after graduating from Hempstead High School in 1957.
 In 1960 she graduated from University of Texas with honors, and went on to the University of Texas Medical Branch, Galveston, where her father had received his doctor of medicine degree in 1929.
 Graduating in 1964, Dr. Walker continued her training at the Philadelphia General Hospital before returning to Texas as a resident in internal medicine at Baylor College of Medicine Affiliated Hospitals in Houston.